-More trails and improved wayfinding near town, such as the John Day Bike Park, were highly valued by community members.
+More trails and improved wayfinding near town, building on the success of facilities like the John Day Bike Park, were highly valued by community members.

 Community members discussed how children currently use the John Day river for floating, and expressed a desire to improve river conditions near the Innovation Gateway Site.